brthor/lambdazen/HowItWorks.md

 >>> TypeError: readonly attribute
 ```

-But the whole code object can be replaced
+But the whole code object can be replaced, which changes the behavior of the function.

 ```python
 def func():
     return 1